Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: System Design

-\PHM{Model eviction.} We observe that model transmission from GPUs to host can result in significant overhead and interfere with concurrent inference executions.
-Therefore, \SysName always maintains a copy of the model in the host and only invalidates its GPU memory region during eviction.
-By utilizing the cheap host memory, \SysName can effectively eliminate the overhead of model eviction.
+\PHM{Model eviction.} We observe that model unloading from GPUs to host can result in considerable overhead and can interfere with concurrent inference executions.
+Therefore, \SysName always maintains a copy of the model in the host, and only invalidates its GPU memory region during eviction.

 \if 0 In addition, \SysName overlaps pageable-to-pinned memory copy and host-to-GPU model transmission (Fig.~\ref{fig:system_swap}) to further optimize the swapping.
 This enables the pipeline to span across both inference execution and the two stages of model swapping.
 Since memory copy (i.e., the first stage) can be faster than host-to-GPU transmission through PCIe (i.e., the second stage), it incurs only negligible overhead during model pipeline according to our measurement. \fi